 Ilo Este, also in southern Peru, is a copper-gold porphyry occurrence that has been eroded down to the midlevel of the system in the eastern part of the permit.
-Since exploration initiated with Solis in 2022, WorldView-3 satellite imagery enabled an analysis of the alteration zones on a permit-wide scale with the identification of prospective areas in the west of the permit.
+Since exploration initiated with Solis Minerals in 2022, WorldView-3 satellite imagery enabled an analysis of the alteration zones on a permit-wide scale with the identification of prospective areas in the west of the permit.
 Geochemical sampling in the western area identified zones of elevated copper and gold in rocks.
-Historical data from the previous drilling has been extensively reassessed, and a magnetic vector inversion carried out on a previous ground magnetometry survey using modern techniques which showed an undrilled magnetic anomaly in the west of the permits.
+Historical data from the previous drilling has been extensively re-assessed, and a magnetic vector inversion carried out on a previous ground magnetometry survey using modern techniques which showed an undrilled magnetic anomaly in the west of the permits.
 A subsequent IP survey in this area identified a significant chargeability anomaly with drill targets.
-A drone magnetometry survey to the south-east of the main anomaly was undertaken in December 2023 and two additional exploration permits were applied for in the area.
-The permitting process for drilling was initiated in February 2024.